lubeda/EspHoMaTriXv2/README.md

 #### Time component

-Since it is a clock you need a time component e.g. [homeassistant](https://esphome.io/components/time/homeassistant.html).
+Since it is a clock, you need a time component e.g. [homeassistant](https://esphome.io/components/time/homeassistant.html).
 It is referenced by its id under `time_component:` The display shows `!t!` until the time source is synchronized and valid.

 #### Font

-In the easy configutation is a ttf-font included, it is based on this [font](https://www.pentacom.jp/pentacom/bitfontmaker2/gallery/?id=13768).
-Or you can search a font you like more.
+In the easy configuration is a ttf-font included, it is based on this [font](https://www.pentacom.jp/pentacom/bitfontmaker2/gallery/?id=13768).
+Or you can search for a font you like more.

 Not all fonts are suitable for this minimalistic display.
-There are public domain fonts wich work well on the display e.g. [DMDSmall](https://www.pentacom.jp/pentacom/bitfontmaker2/gallery/?id=5993), details on alternative fonts are [here](https://blakadder.com/esphome-pixel-clock/#fonts).
+There are public domain fonts which work well on the display,  e.g. [DMDSmall](https://www.pentacom.jp/pentacom/bitfontmaker2/gallery/?id=5993), details on alternative fonts are [here](https://blakadder.com/esphome-pixel-clock/#fonts).

 You can configure two fonts if you like.